Skip to main content

 Here are the liner notes:

-Haywire Frontier is a 40-minute musical tribute to a strange corner of amateur mathematics that I somewhat-inadvertently catalyzed, with rhythmic and formal material deriving from Georg Cantor’s “ordinal number” system, integral to the study of large numbers.
+Haywire Frontier is a 40-minute musical tribute to a strange corner of amateur mathematics whose growth I somewhat-inadvertently catalyzed, with rhythmic and formal material deriving from Georg Cantor’s “ordinal number” system, integral to the study of large numbers.

 The album was sequenced and synthesized entirely in SuperCollider with no samples, external hardware, or third-party plugins.